BozoDel/LocJam-2014-Okapi-Filter/README.md

 Besides allowing you to use all the functionality of a CAT tool of your choice, this filter also transforms things that shouldn't be translated (newlines, [GOV], [G] and |) into inline tags.

+UPDATE: It also shows the String ID somewhere depending on your CAT tool.

 # How to use it